AdobeDocs/campaign-standard.en/help/designing/using/designing-from-scratch.md

    >[!NOTE]
    >
+   >Note that stack of columns are not compatible with all email programs.
+When not supported, columns will not be stacked.

+   >[!NOTE]
+   >
    >Once placed in the email, you cannot move nor remove your components unless there is already a content component or a fragment placed inside.

 1. Several structure components composed of one or more columns are available.